rulewis/journey-optimizer.en/help/using/event/about-creating.md

 ---
-solution: Journey Orchestration
+title: Configure a unitary event
-title: Creating an event
+description: Learn how to configure a unitary event
-description: Learn how to create an event
+exl-id: 675bb7c4-83ee-4729-9919-370f13121208
 ---
 # Configure a unitary event {#configure-an-event}